jakebellacera/pomade/readme.md

 Once you attempt to publish your assets, `Publisher` will attempt to validate your assets.
 Most of the time it will work, as Publisher will check your URLS for :image and :video types and ensure that they resolve properly.
 This validation may not find everything and you'll still get a bad response from Pomegranate, if that's the case, please [file a bug](http://github.com/jakebellacera/pomade/issues) with the steps you took to reproduce the problem.

+## More Info

+Need more info?
+Check the [docs](http://rdoc.info/github/jakebellacera/pomade/master/frames) or [browse the source](http://github.com/jakebellacera/pomade).

 ## Contributing

 1. Fork it